activist-org/activist/CONTRIBUTING.md

 # Set the environment variables:
 set -a && source ../.env.dev && set +a

-# Install and run the project:
+# Install and run the project in production mode:
 corepack enable
 yarn install
 yarn build  # answer no to all package installation prompts